 The final stage of the application process occurs when the candidate, upon the approval of the faculty committee, is invited to meet with the committee on Admissions.
 These final interviews are generally scheduled between December and March at JTS.
 Interviews are also conducted in Jerusalem in early winter (applicants who apply in Israel must complete their applications by December 15).
-As part of the interview process, applicants are required to take a Hebrew placement examination, and may be required to take a psychological assessment.
+As part of the interview process, applicants are required to take a Hebrew placement examination and, prior to enrollment, Bible and Talmud placement examinations.

 The decision of the Admissions committee will be communicated as soon as possible.
-Accepted candidates are to send in their registration forms by April 15.
+Accepted candidates should send in their registration forms by April 15.

 Prerequisites for Rabbinical Study

 The formal program of The Rabbinical School requires five years of full-time study.
 Some students may be instructed to complete additional training in Hebrew language and/or text study during the summers preceding and following Year 1 in order to achieve the level of mastery required for studies in Israel and in the Iyun program.

 The ideals and practices of Conservative Judaism are an integral part of the lifestyle and program of The Rabbinical School.
 Standards of personal and professional conduct and interpersonal relations are a significant part of the tradition to which the school is committed.
 Accordingly, the dean of The Rabbinical School reserves the right to deny admission, registration, readmission, or ordination to any student who, in the judgment of The Rabbinical School faculty committee, is determined to be unsuitable to the profession of the rabbinate.